 - We saw a very dark side to human nature in Patong, a place I never want to go again.
 We hated what Thailand had become there, driven by foreign visitors.

 There’s probably more but I’m done for now.
-So, more posts to come, I have a few busy weeks of Thailand related blogging ahead, it’s what puts food on the table and keeps future travel plans happening.
+So, more posts to come from our 6 weeks in Thailand, I have a few busy weeks of Thailand related blogging ahead, it’s what puts food on the table and keeps future travel plans happening.
 6 weeks in Thailand gave us a lot of new material and destinations to share on the blog.

 Happy Christmas and thanks for following.